-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 env, contains any bindings you have associated with the Worker when you uploaded it.

-export class DurableObjectExample {
+export class DurableObjectExample { constructor(state, env) { }

 }

 Note this means bindings are no longer global variables.
-E.g. if you had a secret binding
+For example, if you had a secret binding

 MY_SECRET, you must access it as